-Quit Victoria defines second-hand smoke as being made up of ‘mainstream’ smoke, which the smoker breathes out, and ‘sidestream’ smoke, which drifts from the end of a burning cigarette.
+Second-hand smoke is made up of ‘mainstream’ smoke, which the smoker breathes out, and ‘sidestream’ smoke, which drifts from the end of a burning cigarette.

 Children most commonly come into contact with second-hand smoke when their parents, family and friends smoke.

-But the problem isn’t just smoking around children – second-hand smoke hangs around for up to five hours.
-It gets left on furniture, carpets and clothing.
-This means babies and children are still exposed to it even after adults have finished their cigarettes.
+This means babies and children are still exposed to the harmful chemicals in cigarettes even after adults have finished their cigarettes.

 Health risks linked with passive smoking

-Second-hand smoke can impair a baby’s breathing and heart rate, which can put them at a higher risk of Sudden Infant Death Syndrome (SIDS).
-If parents smoke during pregnancy and after their baby is born, their baby’s SIDS risk increases.
-If one parent smokes, the risk of SIDS doubles.
-If both parents smoke, the risk doubles again.
+Second-hand smoke can impair a baby’s breathing and heart rate, which can put the baby at a higher risk of sudden unexpected death in infancy (SUDI) including sudden infant death syndrome (SIDs) and fatal sleeping accidents.
+If parents smoke during pregnancy and after their baby is born, their baby’s SUDI risk increases.
+The more second-hand smoke a baby is exposed to, the higher the risk of SUDI.

-If children are exposed to second-hand smoke, they’re more likely to develop a range of lung and other health problems, including:
+If children are exposed to second-hand smoke, they can have swelling and irritation in their airways.
+They’re also more likely than other children to develop a range of lung and other health problems.
+These problems include:

 If children live in a household where one or more adults smoke, they’re exposed to greater health risks.
 They need to go to the doctor more often.
-The chance that they will take up smoking in adolescence doubles.
+The chance that they’ll take up smoking in adolescence doubles.

-When visiting friends, or leaving children in the care of someone else, try to make sure the environment is smoke-free.
+When visiting friends or leaving children in the care of someone else, try to make sure the environment is free of smoke.

 Never smoke in a car that carries children.
 Opening the car window isn’t enough to stop smoke affecting children.
-In most Australian states, it’s illegal to smoke in a car that carries a child under the age of 18.
-This legislation is backed by the evidence that second-hand smoke is particularly harmful to children.
-Hefty on-the-spot fines are enforced if you’re caught smoking in a car that carries children.
+In most Australian states, it’s illegal to smoke in a car that carries a child under the age of 18 years.
+You’ll be fined if you’re caught smoking in a car that carries children.

-Make a commitment that your home and car will be smoke-free at all times.
+Make a commitment that your home and car will be free of smoke at all times.
 Insist that no-one smokes around your child.
 Every child has the right to grow up in a smoke-free environment.

-If you need more advice about quitting smoking or the effects that second-hand smoke has on your child, there are services, support and resources available.
-You can start by talking to your GP, another health professional, or by calling Quitline on 131 848.
+If you need more advice about quitting smoking or the effects that smoking has on your child, there are services, support and resources available.
+You can start by talking to your GP or another health professional, or by calling Quitline on 137 848.

 This video is available in different languages

-Strong evidence shows that exposure to smoke harms babies, and that smoking during pregnancy and after birth increases the risk of SIDS.
-The link between SIDS and smoking is strong even when parents smoke away from their baby.
+Exposure to smoke and smoking harms babies, and smoking during pregnancy and after birth increases the risk of SUDI.
+The link between SUDI and smoking is strong even when parents smoke away from their baby.

-This video explains that one important precaution you can take against SIDS is keeping the smokes outside and away from your baby all the time, not just when baby’s sleeping.
+This video explains that one important precaution you can take against SUDI is smoking outside and away from your baby all the time, not just when baby is sleeping.
 The video also includes tips on safe sleeping, sleeping baby on back, sleeping baby at the end of the cot, avoiding a flat head and sleeping arrangements.

-You might also like to check out our illustrated guide to preventing SIDS.
+You might also like to check out our illustrated guide to reducing SUDI and SIDS risk.